-The Electric Blue Jack Dempsey is a naturally-occurring colour morph of the Jack Dempsey Central American Cichlid.
-Some consider this Cichlid to be one of the most beautiful freshwater aquarium fish.
+An Electric Blue Jack Dempsey, Rocio octofasciata cf, is a naturally-occurring colour morph of the Jack Dempsey Central American Cichlid.
+Among freshwater aquarium fish, this Cichlid is considered one of the most beautiful.

-The Electric Blue Jack Dempsey reaches a relatively small size compared to the natural standard Jack Dempsey colour morph.
-The Electric Blue Jack Dempsey should be kept in an aquarium of at least 190 litres, although bigger would probably be better.
-If you intend on having live plants in the aquarium with Jack Dempseys, then choose plants that are naturally well rooted into rock or driftwood or thick-leaved plants as the Jack Dempsey will attempt to re-arrange their habitat.
+In comparison to the natural standard Jack Dempsey colour morph, the Electric Blue Jack Dempsey reaches a relatively small size.
+If possible, keep the Electric Blue Jack Dempsey in an aquarium of at least 190 litres, although a larger aquarium would be better.
+In case you plan on keeping live plants in your aquarium with Jack Dempseys, choose plants that are naturally well rooted into rocks or driftwood, or choose thick-leaved plants to prevent them from rearranging their habitat.

-They become far more aggressive when breeding, and they will most definitely hold their own against more aggressive tank mates.
-It is advised that you provide them with a cave or something similar that they can call home, and they will be very comfortable.
+When breeding, they become far more aggressive, and they will undoubtedly hold their own against more aggressive tankmates.
+The best thing you can do for these Cichlids is to provide them with a cave or something similar that they can call home.

 |Scientific Name||Rocio octofasciata cf|